thanwinnikki/tp/docs/UserGuide.md

 }
 ```

 The `groups` JSON array consists of entries of each saved group and its details structured as a JSON object.
+The order the entries appear in the JSON array determines the order the entries will appear in ThunderCat.

 In each group entry, this is the required attribute:
 * `"name"` is a string that refers to the group's saved name.